Intro-Sci-Comp-UIowa/biol-6298-dstffn/README.md

 is given, and the arbitrary 0.05 P value thresholds with corresponding number of genes are shown.

-# Project Outline: (Goal is to create a tool to analyze microarray data reproducible enough to look at microarray
+# Project Outline
-data of other RNA binding proteins in future)
+_Goal is to create a tool to analyze microarray data reproducible enough to look at microarray data of other RNA binding proteins in future_

 1) Get Microarray data from GSE51649
 2) Combine Microarray replicate values by condition (WT:INPUT, WT:IP, KO:INPUT, KO:IP) Unix (sed or
 awk, maybe perl) intermediate output file for QC